Getting diagnosed with pancreatic cancer

 Your hospital is working towards waiting time targets.
 For example, a target to find out whether you have cancer or not.
 And there are targets to start treatment if you are diagnosed with cancer.
 These are slightly different depending on where you live in the UK.

 Your GP or specialist might arrange for you to have tests.
-Find out about the tests you might have to diagnose and stage pancreatic cancer, including blood tests, a biopsy, and scans such as a CT scan or MRI.
+Find out about the tests you might have to diagnose and stage pancreatic cancer, including blood tests, a biopsy, and scans such as a CT scan or MRI scan.

 There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

-An urgent suspected cancer referral includes tests or referral to a hospital doctor.
-This to investigate your symptoms and find out if it could be cancer.
+An urgent suspected cancer referral includes tests or a referral to a doctor at the hospital.
+This is to investigate your symptoms and to find out what is causing them.

 About Cancer generously supported by Dangoor Education since 2010.
 Learn more about Dangoor Education